Property Management Tips and Tricks

 Managing Access to Amenity Spaces

 In light of the COVID-19 pandemic, some communities are requiring reservations for the use of common areas, or amenity spaces like the pool or workout room.
-Depending on the number of amenities or common areas your community offers, this can easily become a time-consuming process – especially for an in-demand amenity or common area.
+Depending on the number of amenities or common areas your rental property offers, this can easily become a time-consuming process – especially for an in-demand amenity or common area.

 Consider investing in a resident amenity scheduling software to make life easier for both you and your residents.
-Note that this may also come as a part of your property management software and not require a further investment on your part.
+Note that this may already come as a part of your property management software and not require a further investment on your part.

 A resident amenity scheduler enables a resident to reserve an amenity for any available time slot and receive reservation alerts and reminders so they don’t miss their time slot.
 This is perfect for managing resident use of amenity spaces like the pool, gym, common area, or flex workspace.